Buyer Fit Snapshot

 How do affordable packing materials from Custom Logo Things protect fragile products?

-Structural engineers collaborate with clients to size boxes, wrap kits, and inserts for large formats, using CAD tools and Plant 8’s die-cutting tables to minimize wasted board while keeping per-unit profile costs below $0.30, and flexible MOQ thresholds for oversized runs and shared freight lanes help preserve affordability.
+Structural engineers collaborate with clients to size boxes, wrap kits, and inserts for large formats, using CAD tools and Plant 8’s die-cutting tables to minimize wasted board while keeping per-unit profile costs below $0.30, and flexible MOQ thresholds for oversized runs plus shared freight lanes help preserve affordability.

 What lead times should I expect for affordable packing materials?